spinjet/pdopt-code/README.md

 ## Installation

 First `git clone` the repository or downloading the zip file.
-Then run the setup script from the root folder:
+Then run the setup from the root folder:

 ```
-python setup.py
+pip install .
 ```

+Use the `--user` option if not running in admin mode.

 ## Documentation